 Isaac Butt was in all ways a liberal person and soon found that the more forceful members of the league were gaining ground in its affairs, men such as the Belfast MP Joseph Biggar and Charles Stuart Parnell.
 Both men were major obstructionists in Parliament, repeatedly bogging down debates and bills within the House for many tedious hours.

 In 1878, Butt was openly denounced by the Nationalist John Dillon when he requested Home Rule MPs not to obstruct a parliamentary debate on the war in Afghanistan.
-Dillon was supported by many Home Rule MPs and Butt recognised that his time as leader in The Home Rule League was over.
+Dillon was supported by many Home Rule MPs and Butt recognized that his time as a leader in The Home Rule League was over.

 At this time Butt was in ill health and in May 1879 he suffered a stroke.
 He died within the week and was buried in the cemetery of his father’s church in Stranorlar.